Selen-Suyue/MBA/README.md

 ### 💻 Installation

-We use [RISE](https://rise-policy.github.io/) as our real robot baseline, Please following the [installation guide](assets/docs/INSTALL.md) to install the `rise` conda environments and the dependencies, as well as the real robot environments.
+We use [RISE](https://rise-policy.github.io/) as our real robot baseline, Please following the [installation guide](assets/docs/INSTALL.md) to install the `mba` conda environments and the dependencies, as well as the real robot environments.
 Also, remember to adjust the constant parameters in `dataset/constants.py` and `utils/constants.py` according to your own environment.

 ### 📷 Calibration